-Title: Manufacturing g routin e architectural joinery products in the workplace Level: A/506/4976 Learning outcome The learner will be a sment criteria arner can: Interpret the given information relating to the work and resources when manufacturing routine 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, and manufacturers' information. architectural j products. - 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Manufacturing routir ne architectural joinery products in the workplace Level: A/506/4976 Learning outcome The learner will be a ssment criteria arner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, and manufacturers' information. manufacturing architectural jo products.
+1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, cutting lists, method statements, risk assessments, manufacturers' information, component standards, oral and written instructions, sketches, electronic data, official guidance and current regulations and building regulations associated with manufacturing routine architectural joinery products.
-2 Know how to relevant legisl official guidan manufacturing architectural j products. ation and ce when g routine 2.1 Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, cutting lists, method statements, risk assessments, manufacturers' information, component standards, oral and written instructions, sketches, electronic data, official guidance and current regulations and building regulations associated with manufacturing routine architectural joinery products.
+2 Know how to comply with relevant legislation and official guidance when manufacturing routine architectural joinery products.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when manufacturing routine architectural joinery products and describe how and when they are used.

-Tit le: Manufacturing routine architectural joinery products in the workplace ne architectural joinery products in the workplace Learning outcomes The learner will be able to: arner can: 3 Maintain safe and healthy working practices when manufacturing routine architectural joinery products.
+Tit le: Manufacturing acturing routine architectural joinery products in the workplace Learning outcomes Assessment criteria The learner will be able to: 3 Maintain safe and healthy working practices when manufacturing routine architectural joinery products.
 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when manufacturing routine architectural joinery products.
-3.2 Demonstrate compliance with given information and relevant legislation when manufacturing routine architectural joinery products for at least two of the following: safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health.
-3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to manufacturing routine architectural joinery products, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+3.2 Demonstrate compliance with given information and relevant legislation when manufacturing routine architectural joinery products for at least two of the following: - safe use of access equipment - safe use, storage and handling of materials, tools and equipment - specific risks to health.
+3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to manufacturing routine architectural joinery products, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 and quality of resources for resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods o manufacture r architectural jo products. outine 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: timber, timber based products, composite materials, pre-machined components, setting out rods, metal, fabric, metal and rubber rims, glass, ironmongery and adhesives, fixings and fittings hand and power tools
+4 and quality of resources for resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. m ar manufacture r the methods of work to manufacture routine architectural joinery products.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - timber, timber based products, composite materials, pre-machined components, setting out rods, metal, fabric, metal and rubber rims, glass, ironmongery and adhesives, - fixings and fittings - hand and power tools